Froggymine/SACE-Subject-Grade-Calculator/README.md

 # Developer Info

 First off, adding something from the *Future Updates* section would be very appreciated.
 The main thing needed though is to add more subjects.
 Note that if a subject has less that 3 assesment types, the two last ones can be replaced with exactly "N/A" with a weighting of 0 to remove them on the user's side.

+This is built using pyinstaller through `pyinstaller -F SACEgradeCalculator.py`